 Why would you live in an RV?

 Another reason is our love of travel.
-We’ve always enjoyed visiting new places, but found ourselves wishing we had more time to enjoy a location.
+We’ve always enjoyed visiting new places but found ourselves wishing we had more time to enjoy a location.
 Now we can take our time along on the way, and truly get to know an area.
-We not only hit the highlights or “top 5 things to do” in a given area, but can experience all it has to offer.
-Currently we stay in each location 4 weeks on average.
+We not only hit the highlights or “top 5 things to do” in a given area but can experience all it has to offer.
+Currently, we stay in each location for 4 weeks on average.

 Finally, we appreciate the ability to spend time with our family for extended visits.
 Our parents, siblings, and children are scattered around the United States in Tennessee, Georgia, North Carolina, Florida, Virginia, Texas, and Washington.
 Now we can take our own home with us when we go to see them.
 This allows us to stay longer and stay in our own place.